Obsidian-Desci/Obsidian-Desci/README.md

 - ipfsCat - pull the content from a CID from ipfs
 - ipfsDagGet - pull a cid that references a dag and splay the child CIds into nodes
 - ipfsAdd - Add a json object referenced by a CID
+- ipfsKuboFetch - If helia cant fetch the content, one may have better luck calling the kubo rpc

 ## How to use